rbergenl/rbergenl.github.io/src/data/demos.md

 ## React

 ### https://github.com/rbergenl/tweet-hub-web
 #### A React application using popular modules to build a robust scalable application.
-Modules include: Redux, Saga, Immutable, Styled-components, Reselect, Routing and Graphql.
+Modules include: Redux, Saga, Immutable, Styled-components, Reselect, Routing and GraphQL.
 All components are tested with Jest and Enzyme.

 ### https://github.com/rbergenl/StatsHub
 #### A React Native application with simple functionality which is published to the Google Play Store.
 The goal is to demonstrate experience with delivering a native app to the Play Store.